Do you have a question about Barista Camp? Please read through the list below to find answers to some of the most common questions.

 - You will work in a team of volunteers and will have to work hard over long days.
 There is a lot of work to be done before and after the event: from the setting up of the whole event, building the espresso stations, cupping areas, preparing attendee materials - over cleaning, doing dishes and breaking down and packing up everything afterwards.

 - During the event we will assign you to a specific area or module, where you will be responsible for the smooth running of the activity.
 This is the perfect opportunity to learn more and assist in the practical training of the CSP modules.

 - We will try our best to give you some free time to attend a lecture, and of course to participate in the social part of the Camp!

-- You cannot enrol in any of the educational tracks nor get certified in any of the CDS modules.
+- You cannot enrol in any of the educational tracks nor get certified in any of the CSP modules.